MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-hidden.md

 > - Any display rule of the **EntityPrivilegeRule** type with a **PrivilegeType** value of one of the following (**Create**, **Write**, **Delete**, **Assign**, **Share**) will evaluate to false if the entity has the **Read-Only in Mobile** option enabled, which will force the entity to only permit **Read** privilege.
 Examples of some of the most common default system rules that will evaluate to false when the **Read-Only in Mobile** flag is enabled on the entity, are as follows, but not limited only to this list (`Mscrm.CreateSelectedEntityPermission`, `Mscrm.CanSavePrimary`, `Mscrm.CanWritePrimary`, `Mscrm.CanWriteSelected`, `Mscrm.WritePrimaryEntityPermission`, `Mscrm.WriteSelectedEntityPermission`, `Mscrm.CanDeletePrimary`, `Mscrm.DeletePrimaryEntityPermission`, `Mscrm.DeleteSelectedEntityPermission`, `Mscrm.AssignSelectedEntityPermission`, `Mscrm.SharePrimaryPermission`, `Mscrm.ShareSelectedEntityPermission`).
 You can edit the entity and uncheck the **Read-Only in Mobile** option to permit these rules to evaluate to true, provided the privilege being tested by the rule is also granted to the user.
 > - Do not remove the `Mscrm.HideOnModern` display rule from a command to force a button to appear in the Unified Interface.
 Commands that have the `Mscrm.HideOnModern` display rule are intended for the legacy Web Client interface and are not supported in the Unified Interface, and may not work correctly.

-We will use an in-app tool called **Command Checker** to inspect the ribbon component definitions to help us determine why the button is hidden.
+The in-app tool called **Command Checker** will be used to inspect the ribbon component definitions to help us determine why the button is hidden.

 To enable the **Command Checker** tool, you must append a `&ribbondebug=true` parameter to your Dynamics 365 application URL.
 For example: `https://yourorgname.crm.dynamics.com/main.aspx?appid=<ID>&ribbondebug=true`.